NishantkSingh0/News_Classification/README.md

 ### ii).
 Attention and Feed-Forward Network: Each encoder block is composed of:

+i.
 Multi-Head Self-Attention layers to capture relationships between tokens.
+ii.
 Feed-Forward Neural Networks (FFN) with Add & Norm layers to enhance the learned representations.
+iii.
 Concatenation and Global Pooling: The outputs from both encoders are concatenated and passed through a global max pooling layer, followed by a fully connected layer.

 ### iii).
 Classification: The final dense layer outputs predictions across the four classes.